JarenMease/2450-Group-C/README.md

 Replace `'your_directory_path'` and `'your_file.py'` with your actual directory path and Python file name.

 How to Use
 - Run the program.
 A graphical user interface window will pop up.
 You will be prompted to click on a button labled,"Select File".
 This will open the computer's directory allowing you to select a file.
 This file should contain your BasicML program.
-Each line of the file should contain a single command.
+Each line of the file should contain a four-digit integer.

 - If the file is found, the program will read the commands from the file.
 Each command should be a 4-digit number.
 The first two digits are the operation code (op), and the last two digits are the operand.